Ski Half Pipe — Targeting Beijing 2022

 And, it continued into the start of the 2019-2020 season with a dominant series of events including three consecutive World Cup podiums in New Zealand, Copper Mountain and a win at Secret Garden in China – the future site of the Beijing 2022 Olympic Games.

-Over the past eight years, with stylish, and mostly-switch runs, Noah has established a reputation as the "skier's skier" – the flowy and progressive competitor that his rivals most admire.
+Over the past nine years, with stylish, and mostly-switch runs, Noah has established a reputation as the "skier's skier" – the flowy and progressive competitor that his rivals most admire.